Return to About First Presbyterian Church Henderson

 In 1964, following the trend to merge the national branches of the church, First Presbyterian and Central Presbyterian united at the current South High St. location.
 This union combined the wisdom and experience of the three Presbyterian branches into the First Presbyterian Church of Henderson.
 The national union of Presbyterians took place in 1983 as The Presbyterian Church (USA).
 If you want to know more about Presbyterian history, click Here.

-Permanent link to this article: http://www.fpchendersontx.org/about/history/
+Permanent link to this article: https://www.fpchendersontx.org/about/history/